dannyb0t/dannyb0t.github.io/about.markdown

 6+ years in the InfoSec industry.
 Security Operation Lead/Analyst, Splunk Engineer and Consulting, Security Operations Engineer for Managed Detection & Resonse Services.

-I enjoy ethical hacking, CTFs, and building modular inputs/Technical Add-Ons for Splunk.
+For work related hobbies, I enjoy CTFs and building modular inputs/Technical Add-Ons for Splunk.

+For personal, I enjoy the gym, good food, and super smash melee.

 Please feel free to reachout to me by email or linkedin! :)